We Encourage You To Give Backyard Orchard Culture A Try!

 |Also see our Backyard Orchard Culture page.|

-For a copy of our fruit ripening chart which lists the fruit harvest dates (approximate tree-ripe harvest dates for fruit grown in the Central Valley of California) of most of the varieties offered by Bay Laurel Nursery, please send a self-addressed, business size envelope with .44 postage to:
+For a copy of our fruit ripening chart which lists the fruit harvest dates (approximate tree-ripe harvest dates for fruit grown in the Central Valley of California) of most of the varieties offered by Bay Laurel Nursery, please send a stamped, self-addressed business size envelope to:

 Bay Laurel Nursery

 (limit one copy per customer)

 Backyard Orchard Culture Means Knowing Your Nursery Professional

 The concepts and techniques of BACKYARD ORCHARD CULTURE are learned and implemented year by year.
 An integral part of BACKYARD ORCHARD CULTURE is knowing your nursery professionals and consulting them when you have questions.